Prescription Drugs continued...

 Opioids can provide a better solution for "breakthrough pain" -- a kind that suddenly worsens for no apparent reason -- than OTC drugs.

 Neuropathy specialists shy away from strong narcotic opioid medications.
-Narcotics can cause severe constipation, and there is the potential for addiction.
-There's also a stigma connected with using a narcotic drug, and depending on the type of work a person does, it could be a problem.
+They can cause severe constipation, and there’s a chance you could get addicted.
+There's also a stigma connected with using this type of drug.
+And depending on the type of work you do, it could be a problem.

 - Perform electrical nerve stimulation which may relieve pain.
 In this treatment, small amounts of electricity are used to block pain signals as they pass through the skin.
 Experts say its effectiveness is debatable.

-Other useful aides to improve quality of life and function include:
+Other useful aides to improve your quality of life include:

-- Hand or foot braces that can compensate for muscle weakness or help relieve nerve compression.
+- Hand or foot braces that can help muscle weakness or relieve nerve compression

-- Orthopaedic shoes that can improve gait (walking) problems, which will prevent foot injuries.
+- Orthopaedic shoes that can improve walking problems, which will prevent foot injuries